manussekhar/German_Notes/Grammatik/trennbare verben.md

 *[[Modal verbs]] + Trennbare*

 W-Frage + MV + S + O + TV
-When do you want to wake
+When do you want to wake up ?